Medical internships in Athens

 Typical Schedule

-• 8am-5pm, five days per week.
+• Up to 8 hours per day, five days per week.
 Occasionally your supervisor may invite you to optionally observe a procedure during a weekend, should it be relevant to your interests and internship experience.

 Medical interns learn from a qualified and experienced supervisor, and can be involved in: